Mexico Travel Guide

 It’s a playground for All-inclusive tourists.

-Although I might agree with it, I cannot deny that living in Cancun has its perks, starting from its spectacular 16+ miles beach washed by a turquoise sea, and much more.
+Although I might agree with it, I cannot deny that living in Cancun has its perks, starting from its spectacular 16+ miles of beach washed by a turquoise sea, and much more.

 But in this thorough post, you will find the compact version of my 10 years of experience in Mexico, turned into practical guides to help you navigate through your planning and your first time in Mexico.